pavanpaik/concrete-kubernetes/README.md

-# Concrete5.7 CDN on Kubernetes
+# Cockpit CDN on Kubernetes

-This project can be used to provision Concrete 5.7 CDN on any kubernetes cluster.
+This project can be used to provision Cockpit CDN on any kubernetes cluster.

 Implemented by following the stateful app setup example provided in kubernetes documentation. https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/